devgurung141/life_expectancy_GHO_project/README.md

 # Recommendations
 * recommend low income countries to run program to decrease infant deaths.
 There is higher number of infant deaths.
-* recommend to increase in expenses to health to rise life expectancy.
+* recommend to increase in expenses for health to rise life expectancy.